-A student who believes an incorrect grade appears on the semester grade mailer or official transcript has the right to petition the Record's Office for an investigation.
+A student who believes an incorrect grade appears on the semester grades or official transcript has the right to petition the Record's Office for an investigation.
 The student has a period of one year from the date of the end of the course in question to request an investigation of the grade.
 Inquiries should be made in writing to the Record's Office, Pearl River Community College, Poplarville, MS 39470.
-Should a correction be made, official transcripts are mailed at no charge to the students and; or colleges, employers, etc.
+Should a correction be made, official transcripts are mailed at no charge to the students and; or colleges, employers, etc. Petitions can be sent to admissions@prcc.edu.